Psy-Fer/interARTIC/docs/usage.md

 ## Adding a job

 To begin the process of adding a job, click the 'Add Job' button located underneath the Jobs Queue on the home page.

-## Parameters
+Now it will go to the paramers page.

 Input the necessary parameters (see Parameter Descriptions below).
 Parameters required for any type of job run are denoted with an asterix (*).